AscendingPassage.com HOME PAGE.

 It seemed as if the silence and the night arrived together from beyond

 rose rapidly from the ground to the very summits of the temples.
-And
+This march of the darkness was infinitely solemn, the practice of long centuries.

 uneasiness takes hold of you in the midst of this confusion of

-enormous stones, which in the darkness would become a quite
+enormous stones.
+In the darkness would this become a quite

 its transparency to such a degree, and the stars began soon to

-distinguished almost as well as in the daytime.
+distinguished almost as well as in the day.

 Indeed, now that the time of transition between the day and night has